Veslyquix/SRR_FEGBA/Readme.md

 // fe15

-Alm portrait by Atey
+Alm portrait by HyperGammaSpaces
-Lukas portrait by Blade
+Lukas portrait by HyperGammaSpaces
-Gray portrait by GabrielKnight
+Gray portrait by HyperGammaSpaces
-Tobin portrait by GabrielKnight
+Tobin portrait by HyperGammaSpaces
-Kliff portrait by GabrielKnight
+Kliff portrait by HyperGammaSpaces
-Silque portrait by Blade
+Silque portrait by HyperGammaSpaces
-Clair (no art credited)
+Clair portrait by HyperGammaSpaces
-Clive (no art credited)
+Clive portrait by HyperGammaSpaces
-Forsyth (no art credited)
+Forsyth portrait by HyperGammaSpaces
-Python portrait by Norikins
+Python portrait by HyperGammaSpaces
-Luthier (no art credited)
+Luthier portrait by HyperGammaSpaces
-Mathilda portrait by BuskHusker
+Mathilda portrait by HyperGammaSpaces
-Delthea portrait by RedBean
+Delthea portrait by HyperGammaSpaces
-Tatiana (no art credited)
+Tatiana portrait by HyperGammaSpaces
-Zeke portrait by Garytop
+Zeke portrait by HyperGammaSpaces
-Mycen (no art credited)
+Mycen portrait by HyperGammaSpaces
-Faye (no art credited)
+Faye portrait by HyperGammaSpaces
-Celica portrait by Atey
+Celica portrait by HyperGammaSpaces
-Mae (no art credited)
+Mae portrait by HyperGammaSpaces
-Boey (no art credited)
+Boey portrait by HyperGammaSpaces
-Genny portrait by Orihara_Saki
+Genny portrait by HyperGammaSpaces
-Saber portrait by What-Is-An-Aubin
+Saber portrait by HyperGammaSpaces
-Valbar (no art credited)
+Valbar portrait by HyperGammaSpaces
-Kamui (no art credited)
+Kamui portrait by HyperGammaSpaces
-Leon (no art credited)
+Leon portrait by HyperGammaSpaces
-Palla (FE15) (no art credited)
+Palla (FE15) portrait by HyperGammaSpaces
-Catria (FE15) portrait by MeatOfJustice
+Catria (FE15) portrait by HyperGammaSpaces
-Atlas (no art credited)
+Atlas portrait by HyperGammaSpaces
-Jesse portrait by Atey, Norikins
+Jesse portrait by HyperGammaSpaces
-Sonya portrait by Wasdye
+Sonya portrait by HyperGammaSpaces
-Deen (FE15) (no art credited)
+Deen (FE15) portrait by HyperGammaSpaces
-Est (FE15) portrait by Plant Academy
+Est (FE15) portrait by HyperGammaSpaces
-Nomah (no art credited)
+Nomah portrait by HyperGammaSpaces
-Conrad (no art credited)
+Conrad portrait by HyperGammaSpaces
-Randal portrait by SqRtOfPi
+Randal portrait by HyperGammaSpaces
-Emma portrait by Redbean
+Emma portrait by HyperGammaSpaces
-Yuzu portrait by Garytop
+Yuzu portrait by HyperGammaSpaces
-Shade by
+Shade portrait by HyperGammaSpaces
-Fernand portrait by TheSandwich
+Fernand  portrait by HyperGammaSpaces

 // fe16

 Byleth_M portrait by emkat, Eden